 It’s also important to realize the different elements in selling a business.
 Once the business is officially listed, the marketing, on a very confidential basis, begins and we will review your business with qualified prospective buyers (with your approval).
 When a buyer wants to buy your business, they will typically submit an “offer letter” with the price they are willing to pay and outlining the applicable terms.
 At that point, you have a tentative deal, pending “due diligence”.
 Due diligence is a period where the buyer will check facts, review financials, and make sure that the information they had based their offer on is indeed accurate and representative.
 This period can vary in length but we generally want to limit it to 14-21 days as we do not want the business off the market for a prolonged period of time.
 With financing and legal documents to prepare and finalize, the entire process from offer to closing/funding typically takes 60 days.

-We hear this from many of our clients who are too young to retire and our answer is: anything you want!
-Once you have cashed in on your business, you now have many options as an entrepreneur.
-Most Sellers in this position take time off to recharge their batteries and start or buy a new business in a different industry.
+We hear this from many of our clients who are too young to retire, and our answer is: anything you want!
+Once you have secured your investment in selling your business, you have many options as an entrepreneur.
+Most sellers in this position take time off to recharge their batteries and start or buy a new business in a different industry.
 We have found that a successful entrepreneur can apply his or her success in one business to just about any other type of business.
 The choice is yours!

-We have an established network of qualified buyers throughout the Southeast that are interested in buying businesses with us, as well as those buyers we locate through our listing-specific advertising programs.
-We mainly work with four types of buyers; individual owner-operator buyers, financial buyers, teams, strategic, and private equity buyers.
-After selling over 800 businesses, we are able to determine a positive culture between the buyer and seller and ensure we find a buyer that can successfully run your business.
+We have an established network of qualified buyers throughout the Southeast that are interested in buying businesses with us, as well as buyers we locate through our listing-specific advertising programs.
+We mainly work with four types of buyers: individual owner-operator buyers, financial buyers, strategic buyers, and private equity buyers.
+After selling more than 800 businesses, we are skilled at identifying good matches between buyers and sellers, ensuring we find a buyer that can successfully run your business.

 The best time to sell your business is when it is doing well.
 You want to sell your business when the profits are rising to ensure you get the best price for your business.
-The fact that your business is doing well will also assist is securing a buyer sooner rather than later while setting the buyer up for success.
+The fact that your business is doing well will also assist in securing a buyer sooner rather than later while setting the buyer up for success.

 That said, even if your business is not performing at its peak, we encourage you to contact us.
 We can discuss actions you can take now to best position your business for a sale in the future – whether that is six months out or five years out.

-In most cases, sellers are cashed out at the closing of the sale, receiving a lump sum.
-Occasionally, the bank may require sellers to carry no more than 10% on a “Sellers Note”, but even if that is the case, the sell is still paid 90% at closing.
-Some sellers may also offer “seller financing” which means they are open to taken payments in multiple installments over a longer period of time.
-Offering “seller financing” is completely optional and up to the seller.
-From our experience, most sellers prefer to receive all or most of the purchase price in a lump sum at closing.
+In most cases, sellers cash out at the closing of the sale and receive a lump sum.
+Occasionally, the bank may require sellers to carry up to 10% on a “Sellers Note,” but even when that is the case, the seller still receives at least 90% at closing.
+Some sellers may offer “seller financing” which means they are open to receiving payments in multiple installments over a longer period of time.
+Offering seller financing is completely optional and up to the seller.
+In our experience, most sellers prefer to receive all or most of the purchase price in a lump sum at closing.